 The second alternative is to lease (or “lease – purchase”) a truck.
 Leases can be structured in different ways and are often bundled with a purchase at the end of the lease.
 In some cases, you make monthly payments for several years and then make a balloon payment at the end of the lease to purchase the truck.
 Other leases are structured so that the truck is yours at the end of the term for a very small payment.

 c.
 Which option works better?

 Each of these options has advantages and disadvantages.
 Your choice depends on how much money you have, your personal credit, and the type of truck you need, among other things.
 A CPA can help evaluate your situation and make a recommendation.
 One suggestion we can offer is to comparison shop.
 Comparison shopping helps you to make an educated purchase and reduces the chances that you will overpay.

 Note that Commercial Capital LLC does not provide financing to purchase trucks.

-Factoring your freight bills can help.
-However, factors finance freight bills only once the load has been delivered.
-You can solve this common problem by working with a factoring company that also offers fuel advances.
+Cash flow problems can affect your ability to buy fuel.
+This can become a major issue if you cannot purchase fuel to pick up and deliver a load.
+If factoring does not fix your cash flow problems completely, consider getting a fuel advance.
 Fuel advances provide you with funds as soon as you pick up a load from an approved shipper.
 You can use the funds to pay for fuel and other expenses.
 Keep in mind that fuel advances can be expensive.
 As a result, it’s best to use them strategically.

 Do you need factoring?

-Note: Factoring is only available to owner operators that operate under their own authority.
+Note: Factoring is available only to owner-operators who operate under their own authority.